Tableau data extracts

 After creating a Tableau data extract you can refresh it through data from the original data source.
 You can either refresh the data, replacing all of the tableau data extract contents or you can increment the tableau extracts, which only add rows that are novel since the last refresh.

-Go through the Tableau course in London to get a clear understanding of Tableau.
+Go through the Tableau course to get a clear understanding of Tableau.

 Watch this video on Tableau for Beginners: